DalyIng/ej4tezos-docs/docs/java/index.md

 ```

+In the `Java Maven Plugin` three parts need to be executed to generate the contract's Java classes:

+1. `Script` Execution: Grab the contract's JSON Micheline code based on the `network` and the `address` passed as parameters.

+2. `Micheline` Execution: Generate the `Tezos Contract Definition (TCD)` which is a simpler definition format of the contract's entryPoints and storage.

+3. `Java` Execution: Generate Java classes based on the `TCD` ganarted in the above execution.

-Note here that the dependencies are mandatory since the generated Java classes will depend on those jars.
+> Note here that the dependencies added in the `<dependencies />` abdove are mandatory since the generated Java classes will depend on them.

 To run the plugin, execute the goal `install`, in a terminal, under the project, run: